 By Stefanie Eschenbacher

-The work is part of a wider study funded by the European Space Agency, in which scientists are working to detect and quantify human-made emissions from space.
+It is part of a wider study funded by the agency that aims to detect and quantify human-made emissions from space using satellite data.

 Methane, the main component of natural gas, is considered a much more potent driver of global warming in the short-term than carbon dioxide because it traps more heat in the atmosphere.

-Pemex and the energy ministry did not respond to repeated requests for comment.
+Pemex did not respond to a Reuters request for comment.

-(Reporting by Stefanie Eschenbacher; Editing by Stephen Eisenhammer, Christian Plumb and Nick Zieminski)
+(Reporting by Stefanie Eschenbacher; Editing by Stephen Eisenhammer and Aurora Ellis)